enkirby/M15_M92/README.md

 ### ew:

 This directory contains FITS files based on the "first iteration" of abundances, with an assumed ATLAS9 model composition.
-The *_abund_teffphot.fits files contain model atmosphere parameters.
+The \*\_abund_teffphot.fits files contain model atmosphere parameters.
 The abundances in these files are not used.
-The *_abundbyline_teffphot.fits files contain the equivalent widths and abundances measured for each absorption line.
+The \*\_abundbyline\_teffphot.fits files contain the equivalent widths and abundances measured for each absorption line.

 ### ew2:

 This directory has the same type of FITS files as the *ew* directory, but the abundances are based on the custom ATLAS9 model atmospheres with compositions tailored to each star.
-Additionally, the directory contains *_abund_teffphot_heenhanced.fits and *_abundbyline_teffphot_heenhanced.fits for the He-enhanced versions.
+Additionally, the directory contains \*\_abund\_teffphot\_heenhanced.fits and \*\_abundbyline\_teffphot\_heenhanced.fits for the He-enhanced versions.

 ### synth:

-The abundance information for synthesized lines is given in abundsynth_*.fits.
-The He-enhanced versions are abundsynth_*_heenhanced.fits.
+The abundance information for synthesized lines is given in abundsynth\_\*.fits.
+The He-enhanced versions are abundsynth\_\*\_heenhanced.fits.

 ### mc_partial:

-These are the Monte Carlo resampled abundances for each stars when only the partial error on T_eff (the random component) is assumed.
-The MC samples are given in *_abundmc_teffphot.fits.
+These are the Monte Carlo resampled abundances for each stars when only the partial error on effective temperature (the random component) is assumed.
+The MC samples are given in \*\_abundmc\_teffphot.fits.